Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 - Execute the `.DLL` with `rundll32`
 - Delete stored `.DLL` from `C:\Windows\Tasks`

+__Note:__ In the next scenario we will try to load and execute the `.DLL` reflectively in memory without touching disk file system🚩

 ## Conclusion

 Future implementation will attemp more complicated scenarios along the lines presented below: